 This unit examines developments of significance in the modern era, including the ideas that inspired them and their farreaching consequences.
-Specifically, students will undertake an investigation into The Meiji Restoration - Japan (1853- 1911).
+Students examine one development or turning point that has helped to define the modern world.
+Specifically, students will undertake an investigation into The Meiji Restoration - Japan (1853-1911).